shlokj/GeoTrackerAlertService/README.md

 At a high level, the program effectively flows as follows:

 1. Retrive location information on all 6 clinicians from the API.
+2. If, for whatever reason, the endpoint doesn't return, send an email alert and retry after the monitoring interval.
+This alert is sent once every minute at maximum.
-2. If any of them was previously in their safe zone but is now outside it, trigger an email alert.
+3. If any clinician was previously in their safe zone but is now outside it, trigger an email alert.
 If this is not the first time they left the zone, include the number of times they left in the email.
-3. Repeat 720 times (5 seconds * 720 = 3600 seconds = 1 hour).
+4. Repeat 720 times (5 seconds * 720 = 3600 seconds = 1 hour).

 ### Packages/Libraries used